IRL2/nanover-server-py/python-libraries/narupa-openmm/README.md

 Running a server from the command line
 --------------------------------------

-When `narupa-opemm` is installed, it provides the `narupa-omm-server` command in the command line.
-When provided with the description of an OpenMM simulation as an XML file, `narupa-omm-server` runs the simulation and serves the frame for Narupa.
+When `nanover-opemm` is installed, it provides the `nanover-omm-server` command in the command line.
+When provided with the description of an OpenMM simulation as an XML file, `nanover-omm-server` runs the simulation and serves the frame for NanoVer.
 The host address and port can be set with the `--address` and the `--port` option, respectively.

 See the "[Writing a XML simulation file](#writing-a-xml-simulation-file)" section to learn more about the file format to describe a simulation, and how to produce such a file.

-Run `narupa-omm-server --help` in a terminal to read more about the options.
+Run `nanover-omm-server --help` in a terminal to read more about the options.

 The XML file for the neuraminidase demo can be found in the `examples` directory.

 Writing a XML simulation file
 -----------------------------

-`narupa-openmm` can use an XML file to describe a simulation.
+`nanover-openmm` can use an XML file to describe a simulation.
 Such an XML file is the concatenation of a PDB file (used to get the initial coordinates and the topology of the system), an XML serialized OpenMM system (used to get the forces to apply), and an XML serialized OpenMM integrator.
 The file looks like: